Ikea Hack: Mod Storage + Litter Closet

 I was inspired by the Catteux cabinet by London-based Elips Design, and went on a mission to find an inexpensive piece of Ikea furniture that we could modify.
 The Besta seemed to be the perfect solution.
 It has a nice minimal design, customizable modules and different veneers to choose from.
 We bought three modules, 2 singles and 1 pair.
 The first cabinet is used for storing our serveware, the middle cabinet stores our living room crap, and the third has Sumo’s litter box in it.
 Since the cabinets are 3 separate pieces, the litter closet can easily be removed or replaced if it gets damaged by his cat paws.

-Having the entry at the side of the cabinet allows us to conceal the litter closet.
-It also allows us to put an obstruction (in this case, a guitar), to prevent Hudson from sticking her head in the hole.
+Having the entry at the side of the cabinet allows me to conceal the litter closet.
+It also allows me to put an obstruction (in this case, a guitar), to prevent Hudson from sticking her head in the hole.
 For some reason, she is super terrified of the guitar, which works well in our favor.

 There even is ample room to store all of Sumo’s supplies!

 And there you have it.
-Our living room is back in order and everyone is happy!
+The living room is back in order and everyone is happy!